Public-Transport-Nuremberg/oepnv-nuremberg/README.md

 # oepnv-nuremberg
- A wrapper for multiple datapoints from VAG and VGN
+ A wrapper for multiple datapoints from VAG and VGN.
+ Serves stations and depatures with extra information, so you not only know when your next bus is comming but also if it has air conditioning.
+ Stations also include if they are barrier-free, this if important for disabled people.
+ It can scrape VAG webpage to get current events, like a elevator malfunction in realtime.

 # Updating
 Version: 0.0.1 to 0.0.5 Compatible